gpnlab/ccgpn/docs/docs/index.md

 are two steps we recommend for using notebooks effectively:

 1. Follow a naming convention that shows the owner and the order the analysis was done in.
-We use the format `<step>-<ghuser>-<description>.ipynb` (e.g., `1.0-ed-visualize-distributions.ipynb`).
+We use the format `<step>_<ghuser>_<description>.ipynb` (e.g., `1.0-ed-visualize-distributions.ipynb`).

 2. Refactor the good parts.
 Don't write code to do the same task in multiple notebooks.
-If it's a data preprocessing task, put it in the pipeline at `package_name/data/make_dataset.py` and load data from `data/interim`.
+If it's a data preprocessing task, put it in the pipeline at `package_name/data` and load data from `data/interim`.
 If it's useful utility code, refactor it to `package_name`.

-Now, by default we turn the project into a Python package (see the `setup.py` file).
-You can import your code and use it in notebooks with a cell like the
+Now, by default we turn the project into a Python package, so you can import your code and use it in notebooks with a cell like the following:
-following:

 ```python
 # OPTIONAL: Load the "autoreload" extension so that code can change